Linyoa/Enhanced-Training-Mode/readme.md

 # Contact
 If you have any questions, comments, or concerns, feel free to drop me a DM on twitter (@Linyoa).
 I always love hearing your feedback and ideas!
-And, as always, the order form if you'd like to purchase one is here: https://twitter.com/Linyoa/status/1092257000635944961
+And, as always, the order form if you'd like to purchase one is here: https://twitter.com/Linyoa/status/1092257000635944961 For help with the 3D Printed case provided by ssbvertigo, hit him up on twitter https://twitter.com/SsbVertigo Also, be sure to give him a follow!